1 WHO WE ARE 2

 Notification: We comply with current requirements to notify our data processing activities to the Information Commissioner’s Office and are registered under number ZA765352.
 Please note that, as explained below, we may only be processing your personal data on behalf of another party, such as the organiser of an event you attend, who will be the data controller in respect of that information.

 Controlling and processing information: We are the controller of all personal information used in our business for our own commercial purposes.
-Sometimes though, we will process personal information on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the GDPR.
+Sometimes though, we will process personal information on behalf of another data controller – and when this is the case, we will do so only in accordance with the instructions of that data controller and otherwise in accordance with the UK GDPR and the Data Protection Act 2018.
 If we are processing on behalf of another data controller, that data controller will provide relevant information to you about how your data is being shared

 Why you should read this policy: It is important that you read this policy, together with any other documents referred to in it, so that you are aware of how any personal information relating to you will be dealt with by us.

 We are accountable for demonstrating compliance with the UK GDPR and the Data Protection Act 2018's six principles of processing personal information.
 These provide that personal information we deal with must

 (a) processed fairly, lawfully and in a transparent manner;

 (b) collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes;

 (c) adequate, relevant and limited to what is necessary;

 (d) accurate and, where necessary, kept up to date;